Antarctic winter sea ice hits 'extreme' record low

 The study found that warming ocean temperatures, driven mainly by human-caused greenhouse gas emissions, are contributing to the lower sea ice levels seen since 2016.

-"The key message here is that to protect these frozen parts of the world that are really important for a whole number of reasons," said Ariaan Purich, a sea ice researcher at Australia's Monash University who co-authored the study, "we really need to reduce our greenhouse gas emissions."
+"The key message here is that to protect these frozen parts of the world that are really important for a whole number of reasons," said Dr Ariaan Purich, a sea ice researcher at Australia's Monash University who co-authored the study.
+"We really need to reduce our greenhouse gas emissions."
+REUTERS

 Read more of the latest in